ChistaDATA/ChistaDATA-Anansi-Profiler/README.md

 To allow the Anansi profiler to parse the Postgres log file, you will need to provide the following parameters:

 1. Just specify for the which database.
-It should be specified using the flag "--database-name=postgres".
+It should be specified using the flag "--database-type=postgres".

 2. If you are using a custom prefix in your Postgres log file, you will need to specify it using the flag "--log-prefix=<YOUR PREFIX>".
 This will enable the Anansi profiler to correctly identify and parse the relevant information in your log file.